jphong1111/awesome-ios-developer/README.md

 Paywall is a way to restrict access to their information so that only paying users can use it.

-Lots of developer recommand  80% - (Paywall) - 20%
+Lots of developer recommend  80% - (Paywall) - 20%

 ## Set Up